enestaner/leetcode_problems/README.md

 Given an array of strings strs, group the anagrams together.
 You can return the answer in any order.

 Input: strs = ["eat","tea","tan","ate","nat","bat"]
 Output: [["bat"],["nat","tan"],["ate","eat","tea"]]

+#### 347. TOP K FREQUENT ELEMENTS

+Given an integer array nums and an integer k, return the k most frequent elements.
+You may return the answer in any order.

+Input: nums = [1,1,1,2,2,3], k = 2
+Output: [1,2]

 ## HARD